 PROS OF OPTION TWO

--You can do a set and literally forget about it.
-No more stress about what if things don’t fit, or wrong measurements.
+- You can do a nail tips set and literally forget about the nail tips.
+No more stress about what if the nail tips don’t fit, or wrong measurements.
 You have covered all bases.
-If one doesn’t fit, they have 21 extra possibilities .
+If one doesn’t fit, they have 21 extra nail tips possibilities .
 This is great for my fellow anxious tech’s that lose sleep worrying about every little thing like I do.

--This way is amazing for doing designs in bulk.
-Just stock up on different shaped nail tips and do the same quick design over and over and over again and build up your inventory without waiting for anyone else!
-My next launch in a few days, I am on track to launching with 60 sets!
+- This way is amazing for doing nail tips designs in bulk.
+Just stock up on different shaped nail tips and do the same quick design over and over and over again and build up your nail tips inventory without waiting for anyone else!
+My usual monthly press on nail tips launches would be about 60 full sets of nail tips per launch!

--People are more inclined to purchase!
-A ton of people really hate to do work when they buy something (me included, I was literally already wiping my hands of getting that ring when she asked for my measurements because I was too lazy, I'M GLAD I DID IT THOUGH OKAY, THANK YOU JENNY).
+- People are more inclined to purchase the nail tips!
+A ton of people really hate to do work when they buy something (me included, if I have to measure my finger again for a ring I like online, I say ta-ta!
+I guess I don't need it!)
 We love convenience and sometimes if people have to work too hard for it, they might get turned off.
 I literally hate CALLING places to make an appointment because I just don’t want to talk to anyone and just want to just silently make appointments online or add to cart on my own time with no further conversation like a little introverted hermit.
-Think about people that go to Target and buy press ons, boom, done.
-Those press on boxes at these stores average between 22-24 nails!
+Think about people that go to Target and buy press on nail tips, boom, done.
+Those press on nail tips boxes at these stores average between 22-24 nail tips!
 BUT there are also people who love to participate in the purchasing process as well!
 It all depends on your ideal client!
 But if you are looking to have quick, easy transactions for you and client, option 2 might for you.
 All they have to do is add to cart and I ship it.

 CONS OF OPTION TWO:

--You really can’t do different accents on certain nails.
-Things get confusing when you want to try to give them an accent nail because if you think about it, if they want something different on their ring finger, how will you know which size to put it on without their measurements?
+- You really can’t do different accents on certain nail tips.
+Things get confusing when you want to try to give them accent nail tips because if you think about it, if they want something different on their ring finger, how will you know which size to put it on without their measurements?
 You sorta have to stick with the same design on each finger.
-Doesn’t mean you can’t still get abstract with it though!
+Doesn’t mean you can’t still get abstract with the nail tips though!
 I mean my rose quartz lines look different on every finger and go in all different angles, but they all still go well together as a set!

--Another con is obviously you are doing double the work AND more materials used.
-So I have been sticking with designs I know like the back of my hand and after just two nail launches, I have a whole system down and can whip out a rose quartz set of 22 nails in about 45 minutes!
+- Another con is obviously you are doing double the work AND more materials used.
+So I have been sticking with designs I know like the back of my hand and after just two nail tips launches, I had a whole system down and could whip out a rose quartz set of 22 nails in about 45 minutes!
 So I definitely recommend a design on the more simpler side if you are trying to make them in bulk like me!

 The nail tips I am using are the Kokoist Gelip tips.
-They are thin and very natural looking.
+They are thin and look almost exactly like a natural nail.
 Also anything you buy on the Kokoist website you can use my code NT10 to get 10% off.

-If you are going to go my route nail tip wise, here are some good tidbits of info:
+If you are going to go my route (ROUTE 2) nail tips wise, here are some good tidbits of info:

-Example- If I am restocking on 2 Oval Short boxes, My cart will look like this:
+Example- If I am going to make 30 more oval short press on nail tips sets, my cart will look like this:

 2 Oval Short Gelip boxes